-- Decluttering means simplifying – so you can find what is important more quickly;
+- De-cluttering means simplifying – so you can find what is important more quickly;

-For me, Döstädning was going to be a large, messy job.
+For me, Döstädning was definitely going to be a large, messy job.
 The closet in the spare room (my office and studio) was filled with boxes, many that had been in my life for more than twenty years.
 I am a hoarder when it comes to information.
 I save anything that I think I might want to read again.
 I save articles that I think I might want to reference when I write.
 I save ideas just because they are interesting.
 So I had boxes and boxes of files to sort through.
-This was not going to be an easy task.
-In fact when I looked at the pile – I was overwhelmed.
+This was NOT going to be an easy task.
+In fact when I looked at the piles – I was overwhelmed.
 Finding my Will would be like finding a needle in a haystack – only my haystack was paper.
 And lots of it.

 There was an elephant in the room with me.
 And how do you eat an elephant?
-I think I’ve said this many times before – when I am faced with my clutter: “One bite at a time.
+I think I’ve said this many times before – when I am faced with my clutter: “One bite at a time.”

 - Discard – Go through each category or pile and get rid of all unwanted items first.
-According to Marie Kondo, you would first thank each item for serving the purpose it did in your past For the items you decide to keep, think about the role they will play in your future.
+According to Marie Kondo, you would first thank each item for serving the purpose it did in your past.
+For the items you decide to keep, think about the role they will play in your future.
 Ask yourself if the item will bring you happiness, or whether keeping it will stress you out.
-That stress includes whether it is taking up space you’d rather use for something else (in my case more art supplies) and/or frustration when you try to find it again (like a favourite recipe or a quote for an article).
-At this stage, I realized a great deal of pleasure from throwing out old files that I no longer needed.
-It was very liberating to discard the unwanted/unneeded, while realizing they had value in my past life.
+That stress includes whether it is taking up space you’d rather use for something else (in my case more art supplies) and/or frustration when you try to find it again (like a favorite recipe or a quote for an article).
+At this stage, I experienced a great deal of pleasure from throwing out old files that I no longer needed.
+It was very liberating to discard the unwanted/unneeded, while realizing they did have value in my past life.
 And I also appreciated the joyfulness of the items that I decided to keep.
 Sometimes discarding needs to be done in stages.
-As per the KonMarie Method, I started with three piles: definite YES, definite NO, and MAYBE.
+As per the KonMari Method, I started with three piles: definite YES, definite NO, and MAYBE.
 And then I did several culls of the MAYBE pile.
 That process has merit because it isn’t always easy to decide how you might need something in the future.
 An example for me is: travel articles = YES, business files = NO; a gardening book = MAYBE (I still like to help my children with their gardens even though mine is now confined to pots on the balcony).
 However in the second go-round, I decided that anything of value in the book can be found on the Internet and the book is best passed on to a gardening neophyte (who would get more joy from it than I would at this point).

 Hopefully I won’t need it for many years to come and by then I will have finished Döstädning – or NOT.